How to Start a Team

 What to do if your principal will not let you have a meeting at the school?

-If any of you are having difficulty using a school facility or scheduling a meeting, you might point your administrator to the WV State Code.
+If any of you are having difficulty using a school facility or scheduling a meeting, and still have the chutzpah to keep going, you can point your administrator to the WV State Code.

 WEST VIRGINIA CODE §18-5-19.
 Night schools and other school extension activities; use of school property for public meetings, etc.